Special News Report .....

 Roxane Gilmore, Virginia's First Lady, Comes to Town

 On Saturday October 1st.
-2000, First Lady of Virginia, Roxane Gilmore, Wife of Virginia's Governor James Gilmore 111, paid a flying visit to East London, as the elected Honorary co-chair of the 'Jamestown2007' Committee. she was accompanied by America's top selling author, Patricia Cornwell and her ex husband and business Manager Charlie, they came with Virginia's famous APVA archaeological team led by Dr Bill Kelso, his wife, and Jeanne Bailles a former First Lady, all were determined to see Blackwall at low-tide and visit the newly restored First Settlers Monument at 'Virginia Quay'.
+2000, First Lady of Virginia, Roxane Gilmore, Wife of Virginia's Governor James Gilmore 111, paid a flying visit to East London, as the elected Honorary co-chair of the 'Jamestown2007' Committee.

-The local Pub in Coldharbour Lane became the venue for well earned refreshment, the atmosphere there provided an informal and very friendly setting for a chat with our visitors, David Clark, Secretary of 'LEA Heritage' Community Group invited everyone to his nearby home in Coldharbour for a nice 'cuppa' Tea and refreshments, then, after a cordial and most friendly visit, our visitors were on their way.
+The local Pub in Coldharbour Lane provided an informal and very friendly setting for refreshment and a friendly chat with our visitors, David Clark, Secretary of the 'LEA Heritage'Community' lives nearby, he invited everyone to his home in Coldharbour lane for Tea and refreshments, and soon our visitors were on their way after this cordial and friendly visit.

 The First Settlers Monument, Blackwall